-This point links closely to the above one in regards to keeping your trailer level and will stop breakages of the tie-downs themselves.
-And truly, new straps are pretty inexpensive in the grand scheme of things.
-Better to be safe than sorry!
+This point links closely to the above tip regarding keeping your trailer level and it will stop breakages of the tie-downs themselves.
+New straps are pretty inexpensive in the grand scheme of things, and it’s better to be safe than sorry!

 3. Get Insurance

 Even if you aren’t anywhere near a renewal for your insurance, start calling around to add trailer cover to your policy.
-It’s also essential to ensure that this insurance covers the contents of your trailer, just in case any damages do happen in transit.
+It’s also essential to ensure that this insurance covers the contents of your trailer, just in case there is any damage during transit.

 4. Secure Your Trailer

 After spending a good chunk of cash on buying a trailer in the first place, you need to make sure that it’ll stay secured to your vehicle.
 Securing it properly will ensure it stays firmly attached and gets your kart to the track in one piece.

 Whether you have a trailer or a regular road car, you really don’t want flying wrenches or tires to contend with.
 Make sure to get padlocks for your toolboxes and put all your race gear plus tires into bags, before strapping them down or securing them in another way.

 The best way to transport go-karts is using dedicated trailers, ideally ones that are fully enclosed.
 Alternatives include using open trailers, a van or truck, or to simply transport it in your car if it will fit.
 The safest way to transport a kart is with a dedicated, secure trailer.